 Withdrawal Symptoms: After prolonged administration, abrupt cessation of treatment may produce nausea, headache, and malaise.
-Gradual dosage reduction has been reported to produce, within two weeks, transient symptoms including irritability, restlessness, and dream and sleep disturbance.
+Gradual dosage reductions have been reported to produce, within two weeks, transient symptoms including irritability, restlessness, and dream and sleep disturbance.

 These symptoms are not indicative of addiction.
-Rare instances have been reported of mania or hypomania occurring within 2-7 days following cessation of chronic therapy with tricyclic antidepressants.
+Rare instances have been reported of mania or hypomania occurring within 2 to 7 days following cessation of chronic therapy with tricyclic antidepressants.

-Read the Elavil (amitriptyline) Side Effects Center for a complete guide to possible side effects »
+Read the Elavil Drug Interactions Center for a complete guide to possible interactions

 Additional Elavil Information